qiushuo222/AmazonReviewProductAnalysis/Running.md

 It will appied the trained model to predict which category the product belong to based on its title, description, and brand.
 The predicting of the data will be printed out in the terminal.

+P.S.
+The plot "Amount of products bar.png", "Amount of views bar.png", "Popularity of products pie.png", and "Popularity of views pie.png" trained model file is available in /home/sqa13/cmpt732_project_data/ on cluster.

 ## 6).
 Views Amount Analysis

 > \>cd ~/home/bigdata/assignment/project/cmpt732/<br> >\>spark-submit Views_Count_Plot.py ./data/Amazon_Product_Review_Parquet_Part_00000 ./testdata/